Mahdipoorjahangiri/Mahdipoorjahangiri.github.io/index.md

 | Tableau       | ⭐⭐✰✰✰    |
 | Linux         | ⭐⭐✰✰✰    |

-> ⚠️ I'm still learning — this is an evolving journey.
+> ⚠️ Learning is on Progress - this an is envolving journey

 ---